 Style: Manuscripts will be edited largely in accordance with the AMA Manual of Style (10th edition; 2007).

-Conflicts of interest and other disclosures: Authors must confirm upon submission that the manuscript is an original work, and has not been submitted for publication elsewhere.
-Additionally, authors must explicitly state any potential financial or other conflicts of interest in a cover letter accompanying submission of their manuscript.
+Conflicts of interest and other disclosures: Authors must confirm upon submission that the manuscript is an original work and has not been submitted for publication elsewhere.
+Authors must also explicitly address any potential financial or other conflicts of interest in a cover letter accompanying submission of their manuscript.
 Finally, the corresponding author will need to verify that each author listed has seen and approved the form and content of the submitted article.

 Listing of authorship and contributions: In keeping with editorial best practices, FNB strongly encourages authors to provide a brief description of the scope of contribution of each author.
 This should be included in the Acknowledgments section, or a separate Authorship section at the end of the paper.
+A student is usually listed as principal author on any publication that substantially derives from the student’s dissertation or thesis.
 Additionally, upon manuscript acceptance, authors will need to sign a statement that confirms that all who contributed to the research are listed and acknowledged.
-For further information on authorship guidelines, please see the ICMJE guidelines here.
+For further information on authorship guidelines, please see the ICMJE guidelines.

 Abstract: A structured abstract of no more than 250 words should be included at the beginning of the manuscript, in the following format: